mnokka/DoubleShebang/README.md

-# DoubleShebang
+# LinuxAndNixosScript
-POC how to use shebang working with Nixos and Ubuntu in the same script
+POC how to build Ubuntu and Nixos python script (with needed libraries) swithout using shebang in Nixos to download needed Python libraries